aware88/mcp-pack/README.md

 - Node.js **18 or newer**
 - `npm` (ships with Node)
 - macOS, Linux, or Windows (CLI tested on macOS/Linux)
+- Optional runtimes when using certain servers from `pack.yaml`:
+  - Python 3.10+ with `pip` for AWS Labs servers (e.g. `awslabs.amazon-qbusiness-anonymous-mcp-server`)
+  - Go 1.21+ for Go-based servers (e.g. `github.com/mark3labs/mcp-filesystem-server`)
+  - Docker CLI for containerised servers (e.g. `ghcr.io/github/github-mcp-server`)
+  - Ensure each runtime’s binary directory (e.g. `~/.local/bin`, `$(go env GOPATH)/bin`) is on your `PATH` so generated configs can launch the binaries

+### Runtime Requirements (at a glance)
+- If you only use the default servers, Node/npm is enough.
+- If you uncomment pip/go/docker servers in `pack.yaml`, install those runtimes and ensure their CLIs are on your PATH.
+The CLI will warn you during `install`, `write-config`, and `doctor` if something is missing.

 ## Install the CLI